cryptpad/documentation/user_guide/support.rst

 Teams
 ~~~~~

-List the teams you are member off and some information about them.
+List the teams you are member of and some information about them.